estenrye/slides/ansible/playbooks/platform9/README.md

 This is included in my Platform9 Kubernetes cluster.

-## Install an Ingress Controller
+## Install an Ingress Controller  ingress-nginx

-## Install a Storage Class: ingress-nginx
+## Install a Storage Class: nfs-csi

 Open Source Software that explicitly takes a dependency: